ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Introduction

-To facilitate the proposed ideas in a concrete architecture, we define the \rfloat format as {\tt ReFloat}$(b,e,f)(e_v,f_v)$, where $b$ denotes the matrix block size---the length and width of a square matrix block is $2^b$, $e$ and $f$ respectively denote the exponent and fraction bit lengths for the matrix, and $(e_v,f_v)$ denotes the exponent and fraction bit lengths for the vector.
-With $e_b$ for each block, all matrix elements in the block can be represented.
-We develop the conversion scheme from default double-precision floating-point format to \rfloat format and the computation procedure based on it.
+To facilitate the proposed ideas in a concrete architecture, we define the \rfloat format as {\tt ReFloat}$(b,e,f)(e_v,f_v)$, where $b$ denotes the matrix block size---the length and width of a square matrix block is $2^b$, $e$ and $f$ respectively denote the exponent and fraction bit numbers for the matrix, and $(e_v,f_v)$ denotes the exponent and fraction bit numbers for the vector.
+With $e_b$ for each block, we are able to represent all matrix elements in the block.
+Then, we develop the conversion scheme from default double-precision floating-point format to \rfloat format and the computation procedure.
 Based on \rfloat format, we design the low-cost high-performance floating-point processing architecture in ReRAM.
 Our results show that for 12 matrices evaluated on iterative solvers (CG and BiCGSTAB), only 3 bits for exponent and 8 or 16 bits for fraction are sufficient to ensure convergence.
 In comparison, \cite{feinberg2018enabling} uses 6 bits for exponent and 51 bits for fraction without guaranteeing convergence.
-It translates to an average speedup of $20.10\times$ / $24.59\times$ on CG / BiCGSTAB compared with a GPU baseline and an average speedup of $18.86\times$ / $54.00\times$ on CG / BiCGSTAB compared with a state-of-the-art ReRAM-based accelerator \cite{feinberg2018enabling} for scientific computing.
+It translates to a speedup of $5.02\times$ to $84.28\times$ compared with a state-of-the-art ReRAM-based accelerator \cite{feinberg2018enabling} for scientific computing even with the assumption that the accelerator~\cite{feinberg2018enabling} functions the same as FP64 solvers.
+We released the source code at \url{https://github.com/linghaosong/ReFloat}.